entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 Sequences commonly used with Entando projects are detailed below.

 ### Project Setup
-1. Set up a project directory
+1. Create a project directory
 ``` sh
 mkdir testProject && cd testProject
 ```